SummaryRead the full fact sheet

 Diabetes and periodontal (gum) disease

-Periodontal (gum) disease is caused by an infection that destroys the bone surrounding and supporting your teeth.
+is caused by an infection that destroys the bone surrounding and supporting your teeth.
 This bone holds your teeth into your jawbone and allows you to chew comfortably.
-Bacteria and food debris called dental plaque is essential for gum disease.
+Bacteria and food debris called dental plaque contribute to gum disease.

 If left on teeth and gums, plaque hardens to form calculus or tartar.
 The plaque and calculus irritate the gums around teeth so they become red, swollen and bleed.
-As gum disease progresses, more bone is lost.
+As gum disease progresses, this also affects the underlying bone which is eventually lost.
 Teeth become loose and may fall out by themselves or may need to be removed.

 Gum disease is more common and more severe in people with suboptimal blood glucose levels.
 This is because they generally have lower resistance to infection and reduced healing capacity.

 It is important to look after your oral health and control your blood glucose levels to prevent gum disease.
-It is a two-way street.
-Treating gum disease helps to improve blood glucose levels in people living with diabetes, and people with optimal blood glucose levels respond very well to dental treatment.
+Treating gum disease helps to improve blood glucose levels in people living with diabetes, and people with blood glucose levels in the target range respond very well to dental treatment.

 Symptoms of gum disease